See Worldwide VoD

 Just before we move on, shall we see if Mr Wardle also wants to contribute to things that should be in the Bill?

-that that is covered, as well as the traditional--what you might call commercial--porn.
+important that that is covered, as well as the traditional--what you might call commercial--porn.
 We know from our research at the NSPCC that children often stumble across pornography, or it is sent to them.
-We think that streamed feeds for over-18s and under-18s
+We think that streamed feeds for

-pornography.
+seen pornography.
 Obviously, when you get to older children--16 and 17-year-old-boys in particular--it was much higher.
 Some 90% of those 11 to 18-year-olds had seen it by the age of 14.
-It was striking--I had not expected this--that, of the children who had
+It was striking--I had not expected this--that, of the

 Nigel Adams Q Has there been any follow-on, in terms of assaults perpetrated by youngsters as a result of being exposed to this?